OOWVSebastianWerner/SensorHub/project_description.md

 be different kind of sensors.
 The data is unstructured and therefore will be stored in a nosql database.

-which kind of databases are needed

-- nosql for master data e.g. informations about a station or a sensor like position, name, etc.

-- timescaledb for timeseries-data (measurements)

-- duckDB as part of Dagster.io (data orhcestrator) to automate the flow.

 ## Step 3: Data consumption